scottmillers/Terraform/aws/lambda/url-to-html/README.md

 ### Terraform

-The Terraform builds the infrastructure for the Lambda function and deploys the first version.

 The Terraform creates:
-- A Lambda function called `lambda-url-to-html` that
+- A [Lambda function](#the-lambda-function) called `lambda-url-to-html` that
     - Has permission to write to the S3 bucket
     - Has a timeout of 20 seconds
-    - Is packaged in `./src/deploy/latest.zip` for Terraform to deploy
+    - Is packaged in `./src/deploy/latest.zip` so Terraform can deploy
 - Two lambda aliases called live and test.
 Each alias with each have a different public function urls to access the function
 - A S3 bucket called `storage-for-lambda-url-to-html`.
-The S3 bucket permissions allow public read access to all objects in the bucket
+The S3 bucket permissions allow the lambda to write to it also also public read access to all objects in the bucket
 - The `./scripts/variables.sh` file.
-The file contains variables used by the shell scripts
+The file contains the variables used by the shell scripts

 ### Setup Prerequisites to Run the Terraform